il1egalmelon/Tiny-Text-Editor-v2/README.md

 Startup:

-    In a folder named "config", go to the "startup.txt" file.
+    In a folder named "configs", go to the "startup.txt" file.
     In there, you can add your own startup command line commands.
     Every line is one command.